rwieruch/blog_robinwieruch_content/react-eslint-webpack-babel.md

 npm start
 {{< /highlight >}}

-You might see some errors regarding of your line of code length, because some of your lines are longer than 70 characters.
-We can adjust the rule to allow some more characters.
+You might see some errors regarding your lines of code length, because some of your lines are longer than 70 characters.
+You can adjust the rule to allow some more characters.

 *.eslintrc*